For a complete list of registered student organizations at A-State please visit the Leadership Center website.

 The GSA advocates for equality, provides support, and promotes a better understanding of the lesbian, gay, bisexual, transgender, and questioning community.
 The student organization meets twice a month.

-Hispanic Outreach & Latino Appreciation
+Hispanic Outreach & Latino/a/x Appreciation

 HOLA’s goal is to enhance and support the college experience for the Hispanic student population.
-HOLA also fosters a sense of community among everyone that has an interest in giving support to Latin culture and providing foundation that will ensure academic, social, and personal success at ASU.
+HOLA also fosters a sense of community among everyone that has an interest in giving support to Latin culture and providing foundation that will ensure academic, social, and personal success at A-State.

 International Student Association